Ukrainian intelligence has identified 155 Chinese citizens fighting for Russia, Zelensky says

 China has consistently denied any involvement in the war.

-A spokesperson for China’s Ministry of Foreign Affairs said earlier Wednesday that any claims that Chinese citizens are fighting in Ukraine were “groundless.”
+A spokesperson for China’s Ministry of Foreign Affairs said earlier Wednesday that claims that many Chinese citizens are fighting in Ukraine were “groundless.”

 “It is important to emphasize that the Chinese government has always instructed its citizens to stay away from areas of armed conflict and avoid getting involved in the conflict in any form, especially avoiding participation in any party’s military operations,” spokesperson Lin Jian said in a press conference.